RockAfeller2013/vibecoded/AI Harness/README.md

 # Stratified AI Harnes (Hierarchical AI orchestration system)
 Use Frontiner Models control local Dev LLMs

+# Trade Offs and Constratings

+- Cost is a issues.
+- Time isn't a issue, within reason, there is no unlimited amoumt.
+- Use all Frontiner models, we don't care or have any alliance to anyone, the only alliances is to outcome.
+- Local is best, we understand that Giant copporatiuon are inheenly corrupt and do not serve hummanity, and will lose or exploire our data, what evern they EULA says or not.
+We do not trust someone else with iur thoughts data and IP.
+- Comuter will contuine to follow mores law
+- Algorthimgs will be faster and more efficnety due to human ingentoty

 - ChatGPT - https://chatgpt.com/c/6a005b43-cf3c-83ec-9d43-b5bee220d945
 - LocalStack - https://chatgpt.com/c/6a0a91ec-03b4-83ec-ad9d-c1c2f25ec546
 - BoM - https://docs.google.com/spreadsheets/d/1OPLUdApXABMNY3MzmxDUKfaY38fHsqDruKJtHmcvKog/edit?gid=662722876#gid=662722876